PatrykPasterny/dating-engine/README.md

 This also makes the put operation a little bit more complex as it forces the changes on both actors and recipient entities.
 This forced quite wide transaction span which may be at some point a bottleneck, so it would be worth running performance tests against the production data mirror before we decide to deploy it to production.
+5. I decided not to populate the logs from tests container to any file within repository, because in normal enterprise infrastructure the CI/CD pipeline would handle the storing and accessing of such files.